Loan Margin definition

 Examples of Loan Margin in a sentence

-• After giving effect to the making of each Loan, Margin Stock will constitute less than 25% of the assets (as determined by any reasonable method) of the Borrower and its Subsidiaries.
+• Immediately before and after giving effect to the making of each Loan, Margin Stock will constitute less than 25% of the Borrower’s assets as determined in accordance with Regulation U.

 • For the purposes of calculating the Loan Floating Rate, if on the date when LIBOR is set prior to the beginning of an Interest Period it is not possible for LIBOR to be determined by reference to a screen rate at the time that LIBOR is to be set for that Interest Period (a ‘Market Disruption Event’), the amount of interest payable to each affected Loan Lender during the Interest Period will be the aggregate of each Lender’s cost of funds during that monthly period and the Loan Margin.